srilakshmikanthanp/chatviewer/apps/rest-api/README.md

 ### Get the chat with token

-You can generate a token for a specific chat with that token, use this API to get the chat details
+You can generate a token for a specific chat with that token, and use this API to get the chat details

 #### Request